What Is Myelomeningocele?

 Other medical care will depend on a child's needs.
 Treatments can include:

-- a shunt for hydrocephalus (the shunt drains the spinal fluid into the belly so it doesn't build up)
+- a shunt for hydrocephalus (the shunt drains the spinal fluid into the belly so it doesn't build up in the spaces in the brain)

 - a wheelchair